wp-plugins/wp-greet/readme.txt

 	which was necessary to integrate wp-greet with NextGenGallery prior to version 1.1

-== update to  v1.7 ==
+== update to  v1.7 and higher ==
 IMPORTANT:
    	Please be sure to deactivate and activate the plugin one time
-	beacause the database updates will only be executed during plugin activation
+	because the database updates will only be executed during plugin activation

 == usage from v1.1 on ==